-Those may seem like average things for a 25-year-old, but David is not average.
+Those may seem like ordinary things for a 25-year-old, but David is not ordinary.

 David is among a tidal wave of people with autism who have made the transition from school to adulthood recently.1,2 His generation has had to navigate school and disability systems that have been scrambling to keep up with them.
 Their births in the 1990s marked the beginning of skyrocketing autism rates.
 From the year David was born, to the year he graduated high school, the number of American children receiving special education for autism grew by more than 25-fold.3

 His mother, a participant in the Simons Simplex Collection autism research program, hopes his story will give other families hope – and possibly a map to follow along the notoriously difficult road from school to adulthood.
 As she explains, understanding your rights to disability services is key, something she learned in part by working for a disability organization.
 "I had the privilege of knowing a little bit more about the game before I had to play the game," said the plain-spoken Texas native.